Bluefieldscom/minimal-mistakes/leagues/index.md

   <section>
     <img height="200" width="40%" class="background" />
     <h2>Group messaging for the whole team</h2>
-    <p>Everybody in the team is now a part of the conversation.
-That's everybody, all the players in the team—even if they haven't got the app—is involed in the team conversation.</p>
+    <p>All of the players in one chat, where they can message each other, setup for them automatically.
+Even players without the app will receive email updates.</p>
-    <p>It's great for captains to keep teams organized and great for bringing players together thorugh sharing those photos and fun side of the leagues.</p>
+    <p>It's great for captains who need to make sure players turn-up on time.
+And great for sharing team photos and bringing players together off-the-field.</p>
   </section>
 </div>

 <div id="players-in-the-loop" class="detail">
   <section>
     <img height="200" width="40%" class="background" />
-    <h2>Game &amp; League updates wherever they are</h2>
+    <h2>Players always up-to-date</h2>
+    <p></p>
     <p>When you make updates to the schedule, players receive notifications about what's changed.
 This happens completely automatically.</p>
   </section>
 </div>